aaumar/Submodules/README.md

 # Submodules CMake Tutorial

 **NOTES**:
-- This page is intended for personal use
+- This page is intended for personal use.
-- It is based on Windows OS
+- It is based on Windows OS.
+- The goal is to use CppAD as submodule of the project.

 ## Requirement